About The Audio Content Fund

 In October 2018 the Government announced its plans for a three year ‘contestable fund’ pilot scheme of up to £60million that will support the provision and plurality of public service content in genres and networks where it is currently financially difficult to fund production.

-This included plans for the launch of a new Audio Content Fund, which will assign up to £3million to support a broad range of public service audio content, on a wider range of UK radio stations.
+This included plans for the launch of a new Audio Content Fund, which would assign up to £3million to support a broad range of public service audio content, on a wider range of UK radio stations (this was eventually increased to £3.7m).

 The Audio Content Fund is a not-for-profit company established by AudioUK and Radiocentre to distribute funding independently from Government.